 Admittedly, this reason is a bit of a stretch.
 We recognize this!
 However, we’re just trying to cover all our bases here.

-But nonetheless, if you find yourself wanting to add a little extra thickness to your next meal, try using cornstarch!
+But nonetheless, if you want to add a little extra thickness to your next meal, try using cornstarch!

 What is Cornstarch?

-Cornstarch is a fine, powdery starch that is made from corn.
+Cornstarch is a refined, powdery starch that is made from corn.

-It is commonly used as a thickener for sauces, soups, and gravies.
+It is a thickener for sauces, soups, and gravies.

 Cornstarch is also sometimes used to coat food before frying.